Campus Activities Complex

 The MIT Chapel was designed by famed architect Eero Saarinen and dedicated in May 1955 alongside Saarinen’s Kresge Auditorium.
-The cylindrical building’s unique and graceful design was intended to meet the needs of all faiths and continues to serve as a place for worship for a diverse MIT community.
+The cylindrical building’s unique and graceful design was intended to meet the needs of all faiths and continues to serve as a place of worship for a diverse MIT community.

 The building’s unique appearance was new to a campus that had previously employed a more classical architecture style.
 After some criticism, Saarinen explained that the chapel’s windowless cylinder “implied the self-contained, inward-feeling which was desirable” for a place of worship.
 He noted that its undulating interior walls promoted good acoustics as well as an “enclosed feeling.”

 A stained glass entryway leads to the Chapel, the centerpiece of which is a solid marble altar placed in the center of a circular marble platform.
 A metal sculpture by Harry Bertoia reflects light from the only window in the Chapel, a beautiful domed skylight.
 The Chapel also features a 1300-pound bell cast at MIT in the Metals Processing Laboratory and a 768-pipe organ designed by Walter Holtkamp.

-The MIT Chapel is open seven days a week from 7 am to 10 pm.
-When nothing is scheduled during those times, it is open to members of the MIT Community for private meditation.
-Only religious groups approved by the Office of Religious, Spiritual, and Ethical Life may use the Chapel for religious services.
-Sororities and fraternities can hold initiation ceremonies as well.
-However, it is also available to members of the MIT community for personal events such as weddings, baptisms, bar/bat mitzvahs, and memorial services.
+The MIT Chapel is open via card access to all members of the MIT Community for quiet observances outside of regularly scheduled events.
+Groups approved by the Office of Religious, Spiritual, and Ethical Life may use the Chapel for services.
+In addition, sororities and fraternities may use the Chapel to hold initiation ceremonies.
+Members of the MIT community may make special arrangements through CAC to use the MIT Chapel for personal events such as weddings, baptisms, bar/bat mitzvahs, and memorial services.
 Experienced organists from the MIT community may use the Chapel organ with approval from CAC.
-The Chapel normally seats 114 people, but extra folding chairs can be brought in to accommodate up to 140 people.
-Since the Chapel is sacred ground to many religions, any request to use the Chapel for a non-religious activity is reviewed on a case-by-case basis by CAC with special care to preserve the sanctity of the Chapel.
+The Chapel seats 114 people, but extra folding chairs can be brought in to accommodate up to 140 people.
+Any request to use the Chapel is reviewed on a case-by-case basis by CAC with special care to preserve the solemnity of the Chapel.